Doyle and the Sunday Independent

-Complaint The complainant claimed that two articles published in the Irish Daily Mail were, in a considerable number of instances, in breach of eight of the ten Principles of the Code of Practice: 1 (Truth and Accuracy), 2 (Distinguishing Fact and Comment), 3...
+Complaint The complainant claimed that two articles published in The Irish Times were, in a considerable number of instances, in breach of six of the ten Principles of the Code of Practice: 1 (Truth and Accuracy), 2 (Distinguishing Fact and Comment), 3 (Fairness and...

 Press Council